 Data is the key to any nonprofit organization’s growth.
-At a nonprofit, it can help deepen relationships with supporters and provide valuable insight into how your organization can grow.
+It can help deepen relationships with supporters and provide valuable insight into how your organization can grow.

 Growth is dependent on your supporters, which calls for having a comprehensive system in place to effectively manage and track donor data.
 This can become difficult when your information lives on multiple platforms.
 To start, the process of importing and exporting data from various systems is time consuming.
 It also makes it difficult to get a well-rounded view of your donors and their history with your organization.
 And that makes it difficult to segment and personalize your communication with them.

-To eliminate these nuances, your fundraising software should integrate with your other applications.
+Fundraising software that integrates with your other applications makes this process much easier.
 The solution: find a platform that can gather all your online fundraising data into one place.
 Not only will this streamline operations, it will also help you balance your online and offline fundraising strategies.

 Still not convinced?
 Here are seven benefits to consolidating your fundraising platforms into one well-oiled machine.